franvillamil/franvillamil.github.io/index.md

 <img src="files/photo.JPG" style="width: 45%; height: 45%" />

-I am an assistant professor of political science in the [Department of Social Sciences](https://www.uc3m.es/social-sciences-department/home) at Carlos III University in Madrid and a research fellow at the [Carlos III - Juan March Institute](https://ic3jm.es/).
+I am an assistant professor of political science at the [Universidad Carlos III de Madrid](https://www.uc3m.es/social-sciences-department/home) and a research fellow at the [Carlos III - Juan March Institute](https://ic3jm.es/).

 My research focuses on political violence.
 In particular, I use a variety of quantative methods to understand social and political dynamics in the aftermath of violent conflicts.
 My book project investigates the long-term consequences of political violence and develops a new theory on how and under which circumstances violence leaves persistent legacies.
 Part of my [research](./research.html) has been published or conditionally accepted at *The Journal of Politics*, the *Journal of Peace Research*, and the *Journal of Conflict Resolution*, among others.